 Because beginners and experienced cyclists often have different needs here, I’ll split the prevention section into two parts.
 If you’re newer to cycling and getting saddle sores on your normal rides, start here.

-If you’re an experienced cyclist who can enjoy your normal rides without issue but get saddle sores when you up the mileage, skim through or skip to the next section.
+If you’re an experienced cyclist who can enjoy your normal rides without issue but get saddle sores when you increase mileage, skip to the next section.

-If you’re brand new to cycling, find yourself a good bike fit video (or bike shop) and start with the basics.
+You can do everything else correctly, but if your saddle position is really off you will still get saddle sores from cycling.
+If you’re brand new to riding a bike, find yourself a good bike fit video (or bike shop) and start with the basics.

 If you’re a bit more experienced, here are some troubleshooting tips to try:

-- Reaching down with each pedal stroke so your pelvis is rocking side to side: Your saddle is too high.
+- It feels like you’re reaching down with each pedal stroke and your pelvis is rocking side to side: your saddle is too high.